In this chapter, we’ll show you how to produce effective content in each of the four primary formats.

 These can be really effective for explaining less technical concepts that don’t require a visual component.
 The benefit of talking head videos is that the reader gets to see you, which helps them get to know the creator behind the course.
 Don’t underestimate the impact this has on how much your students get out of your course!

-You can record these with the same tools mentioned above, with one important caveat: lighting really matters here.
+You can record these with the same tools mentioned above -- or even filming with something as simple as an iPhone -- with one important caveat: lighting really matters here.

 Allan Branch, founder of Less Films, suggests: